shanguanma/foundnet/README.md

-# foundnet: Foundational Network for multi-modal Pretraining Toolkit
+# foundnet: Foundational Network for Pretraining Toolkit

 # foundnet design principles
 This repository follows the main principle of openness through clarity.